Sagr7/PositionSaver/README.md

  optional: use ``/bind [key] [command]`` for better experience

 # Available Commands:
+--From v1.5 there is gui that to customize your commands! enabled by pressing F6 by default.
 	-- /sw			    	Save warp
 	-- /lw			    	Load warp
 	-- /dw			    	Delete warp